Law Firm

 To register a company in Cyprus, you need the following:

-Read more about Cyprus company formation procedure.
+Read more about the Cyprus company formation procedure.

 Compulsory:

-When the value of taxable transactions of goods and services exceeds €15,600.
-This is calculated for the previous 12 months or to be made within the next 30 days.
+When the value of taxable transactions of goods and services exceeds €15,600, this amount is calculated for the previous 12 months or must be reported within the next 30 days.

 Voluntary:

-Every employer has an obligation to register in the Register of Employers of the Social Security Services.
+Employers must register in the Register of Employers of the Social Security Services.

 Once such a change is submitted, the registrar issues the new certificate.